-Year 7 and 8 students undertake a full year of Visual Arts study.
-They make and respond to examples of visual art and design.
-Exploring and creating visual expressions of selected themes through a variety of art forms and styles.
-Students explore visual arts practices as inspiration to explore and develop themes, concepts or ideas in artworks.
-As part of this process, students identify and connect specific features of visual artworks from different cultures, historical and contemporary times, including artworks by Aboriginal and Torres Strait Islander peoples.
+Year 7 and 8 students undertake a half year of Visual Arts study.
+They make and respond to examples of visual art forms by exploring visual expressions of selected themes and styles.
+Students explore visual arts practices as inspiration to develop themes, concepts, or ideas in their artmaking.
+Students identify and connect specific features of visual artworks from diverse cultures, and historical and contemporary times, including artworks by Aboriginal and Torres Strait Islander peoples.

-They explore how artists use materials, techniques, technologies and processes to realise their intentions in artworks.
-Students experiment with materials, techniques, technologies and processes in a range of art forms and visual communications to express ideas, concepts and themes.
-Students analyse how ideas and viewpoints are expressed and how they are viewed by audiences.
+Through art making, students explore how artists use materials, techniques, technologies, and processes to realise their intentions.
+Students select and manipulate visual conventions and document and reflect on their visual art practice and use of visual arts terminology.

+Students analyse how ideas and viewpoints are expressed and how audiences view artworks.
 They develop an opinion about artworks based on their research of current and past artists.
-Students also examine their own culture and develop a deeper understanding of their practices as an artist to explore their own personal style.
+Students curate, present, and discuss exhibitions and the display of their artworks and those of other artists for wider audiences.

+Year 8 students also undertake media exploration to see how still images and movies are made using camera technology and digital tools.

-Year 7 Art and Design
+Year 7 Art

-Students will begin to explore a variety of artforms and visual communications.
-They will be encouraged to experiment and explore themes, developing their own style, expression and methods of communicating ideas.
-Students will aim to research and develop ideas, and become more aware of materials, equipment, tools and their applications.
+Students will begin to explore a variety of art forms in drawing and painting.
+They will experiment with materials, techniques and processes whilst exploring themes and subject matter.
+Students will be encouraged to develop their style, expression, and methods of communicating ideas.
+Through wider research, students will analyse art and develop ideas, becoming more aware of the use of materials, safe use of equipment, tools, and their applications.

-Year 8 Art and Design
+Year 8 Art

-Students will begin to explore a variety of artforms and visual communications.
-They explore themes, Including identity and their world.
+Students will explore a variety of art forms in drawing, printmaking, and sculpture.
+They will manipulate materials, techniques and processes whilst exploring themes, including identity and their world.
 Students are encouraged to further develop their creative and critical thinking and practical skills including the safe use of materials and equipment.
-In Year 8 they focus on developing personal style, expression and methods of communicating ideas.
+Students will focus on visual conventions and developing personal style, expression, and methods of communicating ideas in their artmaking.